Skip to content

 When to use

 To answer "what records changed between these two files / versions?" without pulling both tables and comparing them yourself.
+Use ordered or join when you need to know which cells changed, not just which whole rows are unique to a side.

 Input schema